n4ogw/so2sdr/index.md

 * So2sdr is primarily designed for unassisted operating (it can connect to telnet dxclusters however).

-* SSB support is quite limited at the moment and there is currently no support for digital modes.
+* There is currently no support for digital modes.
+The program can however read qso information from WSJT-X.

 * The number of different contests supported is small so far.